Moving to Altium Designer from KiCad

 • Visit the Altium Video Library where you can watch training on over 150 different topics.
 Each video walks you through the steps needed to complete a task.

-• All Altium Designer subscription levels include easy access to real-time support, user communities, comprehensive product documentation, training videos, and a knowledge base of targeted solutions for common user experiences.
+• All Altium Designer Develop subscription levels include easy access to real-time support, user communities, comprehensive product documentation, training videos, and knowledge base of targeted solutions for common user experiences.
 Contact Altium Support Here.

 Additional Resources